haskell/cabal/Cabal/doc/nix-local-build.rst

 Caching
 -------

-Nix-style local builds sport a robust caching system which help reduce the time it takes to execute a rebuild cycle.
+Nix-style local builds sport a robust caching system which helps to reduce the time it takes to execute a rebuild cycle.
 While the details of how ``cabal-install`` does caching are an implementation detail and may change in the future, knowing what gets cached is helpful for